top of page

 At some time around 13,000-14,000 years ago, a roof collapse in the shelter trapped a “wealth of material,” all of which predates the Clovis culture by thousands of years.
 This includes 700 pieces of worked stone and at least 50 complete tools.

 The collapse, however, did not stop the shelter from being used.
 Over thousands of more years, Native Americans from the Paleoindian (pre-10,000 B.P.), Archaic (10,000 to 3000 B.P.), Woodland (3000 to 450 B.P.) and Historic Periods (450 B.P. to present), all used the shelter as a seasonal hunting lodge, most often in the fall.
-It would later be nicknamed the “late-Pleistocene Holiday Inn.”
+Modern historians have nicknamed it the “late-Pleistocene Holiday Inn.”

 A Very Popular Place to Hang Out